 Your Life In Numbers

 The one activity you spend most of your life doing is sleep.
 But how does it compare to work, socialising and laughing?
-The average human spends roughly 79 years, or 28,835 days on Earth.
+The average human spends roughly 79 years or 28,835 days on Earth.
+So, there are an average of 692,040 hours in a lifetime.
 Each bead in this jar represents one year.
 Let’s take a look at how we spend the time of our lives.

-Throughout our lives, we spend an enormous 26 years sleeping.
+The average person spends about 26 years sleeping in their life which equates to 9,490 days or 227,760 hours.
 Surprisingly, we also spend 7 years trying to get to sleep.
 That’s 33 years or 12,045 days spent in bed!

 But what’s so special about sleep?
 It boosts mental and physical well-being including immunity, weight regulation and even fertility.
 However much you need, a quality kip is a sleep well spent.

 As for tossing and turning, do some breathing exercises, read a book or have a relaxing bath to make you sleepy.
 If you aren’t tired, don’t force it.
 Just think of what else you could be doing with those 7 years!